Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 Acording to [this thread](https://forums.rpgmakerweb.com/index.php?threads/123317), updating `pixi.js` improves performance, though I have not tested this.

-- MV games: Copy the files in this repository's `MV libs` folder over to your game's `www/js/libs` folder.
+- MV games: Copy the files in this repository's `MV libs` folder over to `game_dir/www/js/libs` folder.

     Most games should handle just fine being updated to Pixi v4.8, but should you encounter any issues, fallback to Pixi v4.4.
-    - Rename `www/js/libs/pixi44.js` to `www/js/libs/pixi.js`.
+    - Rename `game_dir/www/js/libs/pixi44.js` to `game_dir/www/js/libs/pixi.js`.

-- MZ games: Copy the files in this repository's `MZ libs` folder over to your game's `www/js/libs` folder.
+- MZ games: Copy the files in this repository's `MZ libs` folder over to your game's `game_dir/www/js/libs` folder.

 ### Decrypt the game files
 Some games don't encrypt their files.